 Environmental Impact Assessment Factor Code Impact Evaluation LAND DEVELOP MENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed project is located on a private farm.
+The project consists of the construction of a new greenhouse and the purchase of fertilizer, herbicide, blower, sprayer pump, backpack pump sprayer, ladder, four track, truper machete, perforating iron (drill), pole pruner, roundup, urea, saw, trailer, trimmer, utility vehicle (UTV), and tubing and wire.
 The project site is not zoned.
-The proposed action is construction of a new greenhouse, installation of a new water well, and purchase of a portable generator.
-The proposed action is compliant with the current agricultural land use of the Project area.
-Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The proposed project is located on a rural, mountainous area, on soil classified as Quebrada silty clay loam (QeF2), with 40 to 60 percent slopes, and covered with dense secondary woodland vegetation cover.
-The project sites are graded and in located near an existing greenhouse.
-Projects larger than 1 acre must comply with the CWA and develop a SWPPP with the NPDES.
-The proposed project area is approximately 0.733 acres.
-The project site area is rated "low" for landslide susceptibility.
-See Figure 16 in Appendix B .
-The proposed location of the greenhouse and well has been evenly graded.
-There will be little to no additional runoff associated with the project.
-Hazards and Nuisances including Site Safety and Noise 2 During implementation of the project, construction activities may result in temporary elevation of ambient noise levels in immediate areas around active construction areas.
+The proposed action is compliant with the current agricultural land use of the project area.
+Soil Suitability/ Slope/ Erosion/ Drainage/ Storm 2 The soil is classified as Caguabo clay loam (CbF), 20 to 60 percent slopes, surrounded by farmland and secondary forest vegetation further out, 360 meters above mean sea level.
+Water Runoff Projects larger than 1 acre must comply with the CWA and develop a SWPPP with the NPDES.
+The proposed project area is approximately 0.33 acres.
+No SWPPP is required for this project.
+The project site area is on top of a ridge in an area rated "moderate" for landslide susceptibility.
+Areas rated "high" for landslide susceptibility exist on the eastern and western sides of the ridge.
+(See Figure 16 in Appendix B).
+There will be no human habitation associated with the structure and therefore extensive mitigation measures will not be required, such as retaining walls or special engineering design.
+Standard construction BMPs would be used to control erosion and runoff during construction.
+With these mitigations there will be little to no additional runoff associated with the project.
+Hazards and Nuisances 2 During implementation of the project, construction activities may result in temporary elevation of ambient noise levels in including Site Safety and Noise immediate areas around active construction areas.
 The only nearby receptors are the residents of the farm.
 There is no access to the project area by the public.
-Standard BMPs, such as construction fencing, would be applied to protect the farm resident public from typical construction hazards.
-Energy Consumption 2 The project site is not connected to the local electricity provider.
-The project would include a small generator to power the pump for the new well.
-There would be no substantial change in energy demand in the area.
-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOA AIC .
-Employment and Income Patterns 2 Temporary employment of workers related to construction activities would result, but no new permanent jobs would be created as a result of this project.
+Standard BMPs, such as construction fencing, would be applied to protect the farm residents and public from typical construction hazards.
+Energy Consumption The project site is connected to the local electricity provider.
+If the greenhouse would use electric lights or pumps, there would be a minor increase to energy demand in the area.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONON MIC Employment and Income Patterns 2 Temporary employment of workers related to construction activities would result, but no new permanent jobs would be created as a result of this project.
 These workers are expected to come from the local region.
+However, since the project will include an economic component, it may aid in restoring some employment opportunities and increase income.
 The proposed project would not negatively impact employment or income patterns.
-Demographic 2 The proposed project would not result in demographic character changes or displacement.
-Given the nature of the
+Demographic Character Changes, Displacement 2 The proposed project would not result in demographic character changes or displacement.
+Given the nature of the project area, no relocations or demolition of residential structures or businesses would occur as part of this project.